priyankabolem/PlantDiseasesDetection/README.md

 mypy .
 ```

-## 🚀 Deployment
+## Deployment

 ### Hugging Face Spaces (Primary)

-The app automatically deploys to Hugging Face Spaces when you push to the main branch.
+The app automatically deploys to Hugging Face Spaces when pushing to the main branch.

 1. Fork this repository
 2. Create a new Space on Hugging Face
-3. Connect your GitHub repository
+3. Connect GitHub repository
 4. The Space will auto-build and deploy

 ### Render API (Secondary)